HowellIT/Contributing/.github/CONTRIBUTING.md

 ## Submitting an issue

 The fundamental block of contributing is to first submit an issue.
 This can be anything from a bug to a feature that you think should be added.
 You don't need to know how to fix or complete your issue to be able to submit it.
 Essentially, if you see something, say something!

+If you find a bug, do your best to discover the source of the bug.
+If you can't find it, don't worry!
+Provide as much detail as you can in your issue.
+We'll take a look.

+If you are suggesting a change, please fully explain your rationale for the change.
+If you have supporting evidence, be sure to link to that.

+If you are requesting a feature improvement, please flesh out your request as much as you possibly can to provide us with enough detail to properly capture your vision.

 [Creating an issue](https://help.github.com/articles/creating-an-issue/)